thingsapart/EBB-pwm-peristaltic-stepper/Guide/ReadMe.md

 ![Extract All](Guide/Images/DownloadedZip1.png)

-This will show a dialog box asking you where to unzip the file, leave the defaults but do click the "Shpw extracted files when complete" and click the "Extract" button
+This will show a dialog box asking you where to unzip the file, leave the defaults but do click the "Shpw extracted files when complete" and click the "Extract" button.

 ![Save it where?](Guide/Images/DownloadedZip2.png)

 This should open a window showing a file structure similar to the image below.

 ![here are the folders](Guide/Images/UnzippedFolder.png)

+> [!WARNING]
+> One thing that might happen here is that Windows defender might decide that one of these files is a virus.
+> The file in question is the ASCOM driver installer and dealing with this will be discussed in a later section.
+> This has been a source of frustration for us and we have submitted a false positive investigation to microsoft.
+It seems to come from the Inno installer software and not the driver itself which is the installer recommended by the ASCOM team.

 ### Compiling and uploading source files using Ardunio IDE.